 - Follow the food and exercise plans given by your doctor.

 - For people without diabetes:

 - Eat enough food before exercising.

-- Wear a medical alert bracelet or other medical alert identification.
+- Wear a medical alert bracelet or ID.

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.